skessler01/GitWorkshopExercises/Git History/Readme.md

 > git blame [file] -L 40,60

 Try to find out who insulted you in the text file 'documentation.txt'.
+You can also use the found commit ID to check out the exact changes.

 ## (Optional) Git bisect